jecihume/jeci-wallner/README.md

-First thing’s first, but not necessarily in that order!
+First things first, but not necessarily in that order!
 -------------------------------------------------------

 Hey there, I’m Johanna!